andrew/ultimate-awesome/README.md

 - [awesome-kotlin](https://github.com/matteocrippa/awesome-kotlin) - A collaborative list of awesome Kotlin libraries and resources.
 Feel free to contribute!.
 - [awesome-kotlin-multiplatform](https://github.com/hoangchungk53qx1/awesome-kotlin-multiplatform) - We are Rx-Mobile-Team ( Kotlin Multiplatform.
 Welcome PR if you find or create new Kotlin Multiplatform Library and Project.
 - [mobile-awesome](https://github.com/sjavokhir/mobile-awesome) - Most useful Android libraries, samples, books and other resources.
+- [awesome-open-source-kotlin-applications](https://github.com/jagdish-pulpet/awesome-open-source-kotlin-applications) - This repository is a curated collection of amazing open-source kotlin applications.
+Whether you're looking for inspiration, learning resources, or just want to explore what others have built, this is the perfect place for you!.
 - [awesome-list](https://github.com/julienherrero/awesome-list) - My awesome list.
+- [awesome-kotlin](https://github.com/xiaomingx/awesome-kotlin) - A curated list of awesome Kotlin frameworks, libraries, documents and other resources.

 ### Typst Lists
 - [awesome-typst](https://github.com/qjcg/awesome-typst) - Awesome Typst Links.